SeanPhillips22/stock-analysis/README.md

 - Click on Create new project (will take a few minutes to complete setup)
 - Once created, under `Project Configuration`, copy URL and paste in `.env` for `NEXT_PUBLIC_SUPABASE_URL`
 - under `Project API keys`, copy `anon` `public` key and paste in `.env` for `NEXT_PUBLIC_SUPABASE_ANON_KEY`
 - You are done!
-You have now successfully setup your backend with supabase.
 Continue last steps in [How to start](https://github.com/stockanalysisdev/stock-analysis#how-to-start) section.

 Congrats! 🎉 You now have the site running locally on your own computer, with the site's code ready to edit from Visual Studio Code.